terrancehah/whole-ios/docs/prd.md

 #### Developer Experience
 - All code and documentation updated to reflect UUID migration for robust type safety and future-proofing.

+### 5.11 UI Performance & Maintainability
+- Refactored `QuoteListView` to extract the TabView and overlays into computed properties for improved SwiftUI compile times and maintainability.
+- All UI logic remains robust and clearly commented for future expansion.

 ---

 ## 6. Technical Requirements